awwx/amacx/README.md

 * TODO’s: pick a TODO from here or in the source code and see if that’s something you might like to tackle! :-)

+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to sign off on contributions.

+Thank you!

 ## Donate